sigcsets/sigcse2022/_authors/src.md

 At SIGCSE, the first round of the competition evaluates the research during a poster presentation.
 Those students who are selected by the judges to advance to the second round will continue in the competition by giving a formal, short, conference presentation of their research (10 minute presentation with 5 minutes for Q&A).
 The top three winners in the undergraduate and graduate categories as determined by the judges’ evaluation of the conference presentations will receive the prizes of $500, $300, and $200, respectively.

-Additional competition details, including information about past winners, can be found on the ACM Student Research Competition home page (https://src.acm.org/).
+Additional competition details, including information about past winners, can be found on the [ACM Student Research Competition website](https://src.acm.org/).

 ### Round 1: Poster Presentation